mqtthiqs/at-doc/docs/atelier/midi-and-automation.md

 There are points where you want to get hands-on with your instrument.
 Be it for searching a sweetspot with your eyes closed or to perform a patch acting on multiple parameters at once. _Atelier_ provides a simple and straight forward way to map your hardware controllers, MIDI keys etc. to pretty much all controls you can see on screen; liberating you from the mouse and the necessity to look at the display.

-In the context of a composition, when _Atelier_ is used as a [plug-in](../atelier/getting-started.md#use-as-a-plugin), automations can be used to control aspects of your patches evolving over time.
+In the context of a composition, when _Atelier_ is loaded as a [plug-in](../atelier/getting-started.md#use-as-a-plugin), automations can be used to control aspects of your patches evolving over time.

 ## Features